 Tired of misinformation, and more commonly a plain lack of information, I decided to make a list of my own.
 This list comprises only info I have either personally verified, or taken from official datasheets.
 By "personally verified", I mean that I have broken open one or more individual capacitors and looked inside.
 Since I keep most of the parts I replace, I had a fair number of capacitor types to check.

 Note that my list generalizes; I assume that all of a particular type of capacitor use the same dielectric, based on only one or a few examples.
 Also note that I do not distinguish between wax paper and oil-soaked paper, because both are generally prone to developing leakage as the paper decomposes and absorbs moisture.
 The only significant exceptions are the hermetically-sealed types, because the oil cannot evaporate nor react with air, and the paper cannot absorb moisture or react with air either.
 Some non-hermetic types also tend to age better than others, undoubtedly due to differences in paper type, impregnation, and "sealedness".
-For example, Sprague Bumblebees with spouts are usually especially bad (probably due to the oil being filled via the spout only from one side), whereas I've had very good experience with Pyramid IMP molded paper types.
+For example, Sprague Bumblebees with spouts can be especially bad (probably due to the oil being filled via the spout only from one side), whereas I've had very good experience with Pyramid IMP molded paper types.

 If you have capacitors not listed that you are curious about, here are some suggestions.
 If you don't wish to destroy the capacitor, a nearly failproof test can be done using Mr. Carlson's Lab low-voltage leakage tester.
 The design is only available on his Patreon page, and you have to build it, but it performs magnificently.
 In particular, the extremely sensitive "forecasting / mica" setting will almost always detect leakage on a paper capacitor, even if it tests fine on the "paper" setting.
-Yet, it will always show no leakage on a polymer capacitor, even those from the 1950s and 60s.
+Yet, it will always show no leakage on a polymer (or Difilm) capacitor, even those from the 1950s and 60s.

-Below shows a paper capacitor cut open with flush cutters starting at the rubber seal.
+Below shows a metal-can paper capacitor cut open with flush cutters starting at the rubber seal.
 Note that the paper is brown, translucent, fibrous, and easily torn.
 This capacitor showed no leakage even on the "mica" setting of a "Mr. Carlson" tester, leading me to think it could be plastic.
 No, it was just an especially good paper-in-oil.
 The paper was still quite wet; the rubber seals really did their job on this capacitor.

-If you'd like to contribute to this list, I certainly welcome it, though there is a certain standard of proof necessary: either provide a scanned datasheet or other "official" reference, or pictures of the capacitor both in unbroken and broken states.
+If you'd like to contribute to this list, I certainly welcome it, though there is a certain standard of proof necessary: either provide a scanned datasheet (or other "official" reference), or pictures of the capacitor both in unbroken and broken states.
 A few types that I am especially curious about are as follows: